mpajunen/phamda/README.md

 ```

 In the next example these concepts are applied to processing a list of badly formatted product data.
-Here the `pipe` function is used.
-It's the similar to `compose` but the parameter functions are applied
+The `pipe` function is used here.
+It's similar to `compose` but the parameter functions are applied in
-in reverse order:
+reverse order:

 ```php
 $products = [